Actindo-AG/Documentation/RetailSuiteAccounting/Integration/04_ManageFiscalYear.md

 ![Delete a fiscal year](../../Assets/Screenshots/RetailSuiteAccounting/Settings/FiscalYears/DeleteFiscalYear.png "[Delete a fiscal year]")

 1. Select the fiscal year to be deleted.
-  > [Warning] Be aware that the existing fiscal year will be deleted permanently.
+  > [Warning] Be aware that the fiscal year will be deleted permanently.

 2. Click the [DELETE] button.
-The selected fiscal year will be deleted.
+  The selected fiscal year has been be deleted.